Inedo/inedo-docs/Content/proget/api/security/tasks/list.md

 :::

 ## Command Specification (CLI)
-The `security tasks list` command is used to list all existing tasks.
+The `security tasks list` command is used to list all existing Tasks.

-**Listing all tasks** requires no additional options:
+**Listing all Tasks** requires no additional options:

 ```bash
 pgutil security tasks list